The Structure of the St Vincent de Paul Society in Australia

 The Society handles personal information electronically and in hard copy form, both at our own premises and with the assistance of our service providers.
 In either case, a range of measures are implemented to protect the security of that personal information.
 We also take reasonable steps to destroy or permanently de-identify personal information where it is no longer needed for a permitted purpose.

-The Society takes your privacy concerns very seriously.
-Where you express any concerns that we have interfered with your privacy, we will respond to let you know who will be handling your matter and when you can expect a further response.
+The Society takes privacy concerns very seriously.
+Where an individual expresses any concerns that National Council or the Association has interfered with their privacy, the Association will respond to let them know who will be handling their complaint and when they can expect a further response (generally within 30 days after a complaint has been received and acknowledged).

-For information about privacy generally, or if your concerns are not resolved to your satisfaction, you may contact the Office of the Australian Information Commissioner at www.oaic.gov.au and on 1300 363 992.
+For information about privacy generally, or if an individual has any concerns about how the Association has resolved a complaint regarding their personal information to their satisfaction, individuals can contact the Office of the Australian Information Commissioner:

-The Society will publish and update this policy on its website (www.vinnies.org.au) and make hard copies available on request.
+National Council will publish and update this Policy on its website (www.vinnies.org.au) and will make available a copy of the policy on request.